ITranslateExpressRequest

 a promise evaluating to the first chunk for which fn evaluated with a truthy value,

-if no element was found.
+or undefined if no element was found.

 Inherited from